 Self-fund Your Biz

 Also called bootstrapping, this simply means using money from your own pocket to fund your projects for a certain amount of time until a major or formal funding opportunity comes.
 You can either use your savings account, zero interest cards, and other personal assets.
+Consider investing money in stocks to grow the current capital that you already have available.

 Investing your own money may not come easy (it’s even scary), but if you have a solid plan and confidence in your vision for your business, then you should be comfortable doing this.
 It’s also like letting the world (particularly, investors) know that you mean serious business.
 In the words of famous investor, Warren Buffet, you’ve got “skin in the game.”